 I hate this question.

-I still remember this being screamed at me as footlockers got thrown down the middle of the barracks.
-All because somebody had the audacity not to lock it prior to the Sergeant Instructors (Drill Sergeants for Officers) storming through.
+I still remember this being screamed as footlockers got tossed down the middle of the barracks.
+All because somebody had the audacity to not lock it prior to the Sergeant Instructors (Drill Sergeants for Officers) stormed through.

 Meanwhile, the pig is committed.
 It’s going to give its life, blood, and soul to feed those around it.